MSimmons7/CMSI-387/Homework/Homework 2/Homework2.md

 ##2.##
 The methods cannot be generalized and need to be called on a specific state and cannot be generalized like it would be if the first three lines are replaced.

+##5.##
+In two-phase locking, one transaction runs at a time, so it is not possible for T2 to see the old value of x but the new value of y.
+With “read committed” isolation level, due to the short read locks, it is possible for T2 to see the old value of x but the new value of y.
+With snapshot isolation, a transaction can read all entities from the version that was most recently committed when the transaction started.
+Any writes done since then by other transactions are completely ignored, so it is not possible for T2 to see the old value of x but the new value of y.

 ##6.##
 The virtual address of the last 4-byte word in page 6 is 24552, which translates to a physical address of 4072.
 The virtual address of the first 4-byte word in page 6 is 20480, which translates to a physical address of 0.